CSB-at-ZIB/PARKINcpp/README.md

 ### Link to BioPARKIN

-Presumingly, we want to make use of all the numerical code in BioPARKIN, the sister package of PARKINcpp, there is a last step to do (which, in priciple, can not handled automatically, due to the splitting of the two packages BioPARKIN and PARKINcpp) :
+Presumingly, we want to make use of all the numerical code in BioPARKIN, the sister package of PARKINcpp, there is a last step to do (which, in principle, can not be handled automagically, due to the splitting of our two packages BioPARKIN and PARKINcpp into two repositories.
+But that's as it is...) :
 ````
 cp swig/parkin.py [Installation path of BioPARKIN]/BioPARKIN/src/parkincpp
 cp swig/_parkin.so [Installation path of BioPARKIN]/BioPARKIN/src/parkincpp